bauzaar/gulp-zilla/README.md

 ### vendor

-This task create a vendor folder into your static_src with your plugins (images, fonts, and various assets of your choice), then create two files vendor.js and vendor.css and exports those (including assets) to dist folder.
+This task create a vendor folder into your static with your plugins (images, fonts, and various assets of your choice), then create two files vendor.js and vendor.css and exports those (including assets) to dist folder.